There are many yoga poses with animal names. It's only natural, as the early yogis were influenced by what was around them.

 Like crow pose, peacock pose (mayurasana) requires balancing on one's hands.
 Peacock pose also requires considerable strength because one's legs are extended, increasing the force needed to keep them up off the ground and extended.
 This pose is good for balance and strength but also aids the inner organs.

 Another animal pose that requires considerable balance, eagle pose (garudasana) is executed standing on one foot with the other leg wrapped around the bent knee of the supporting leg.
 Intertwining the arms in a similar manner completes this stretch for the upper body.

 Scorpion Pose (Vrischikasana)

 For another challenging balance pose, yogis can turn to scorpion pose.
 Instead of balancing on one's hands or feet, scorpion pose balances on the lower arms, with the legs bent over the body in the air.

 In frog pose (bhekasana), the legs are bent and placed to the sides of the body, much like a frog looks when it's ready to jump.
 An excellent hip-opener, this pose is adaptive to many skill levels.

 Crocodile pose (makarasana) is an excellent resting pose for relieving stress and tension.
 While this pose, which has you lying on your stomach with head down on arms folded at the elbow may not really resemble a crocodile, it is a fun yoga pose to teach children about yoga poses with animal names.

 Learn More About Yoga Poses

 While some of these poses are more clearly linked to their animal name than others, all these animal-named yoga poses are inspired by the actions or anatomy of the animals after which they were named.
-Visit our Yoga Pose Gallery for pictures and details of these and other yoga poses.
+Visit Love To Know's Yoga Pose Gallery for pictures and details of these and other yoga poses.